 Ticket price: 51,200 won/66 SGD

 I brought along a piece of luggage with me as it was hard to carry my winter clothes in a backpack.
 I'm not used to it, it was bulky and inconvenient.
 The MRT station in Korea is massive, you will need to navigate your way carefully and be ready to carry your luggage on a flight of stairs.
-Thou it was a great way to exercise my muscles as I'm doing a lot of trekking for the following days.
-Most of the ladies walking around wore heels top with thin leggings, it simply struck me how they manage to survive the cold plus the endless walks in the station.
+It was a great way to exercise my muscles as I'm doing a lot of trekking for the following days.
+Most of the ladies walking around wore heels with thin leggings, it simply struck me how they managed to survive the cold plus the endless walks in the station.
 I on the other hand was not even close to being fashionable, I laughed at the thought of that.
-What matters most to me is that I'm comfortable with what I wear and I smell.
-I'm more concerned with my luggage which I carry in all my transfers, it's such a pain in my head especially when there's always a mob in the MRT stations.
+What matters most to me is that I'm comfortable with what I wear and what I smell.
+I'm more concerned with my luggage which I carry in all my transfers, it's such a pain in my head especially when there's always a mob at the MRT stations.
 I simply want to get away from the city crowd and be on Jeju Island right away.

 The moment I arrived on the Island there were only a few people in the airport, even in the bus terminal.
 I love the countryside feeling, nowadays I'm more withdrawn from society and I prefer to be with nature.
-I'm becoming a hermit, I might as well leave in a Hobbit hole in New Zealand.
+I'm becoming a hermit, I might as well live in a Hobbit hole in New Zealand.
 Hopefully, someday I can link this post to my New Zealand trip.

 Gimpo Airport to Yeha Guesthouse